Russian war crimes: 2022–present

 Among the targets of Russian airstrikes was Ukraine's capital Kyiv, a city of some 3 million people.
 Kindergartens and orphanages were also shelled.
 Russian forces were accused of a campaign of terror against Ukrainians.
 On 3 March 2022, Russian forces were reportedly looting across Kherson and selling stolen Ukrainian grain on the world market to finance the war.
 During the Siege of Mariupol, the city was destroyed by shelling and cut off from electricity, food and water.
 A 6-year-old girl was reported to have died from dehydration under the ruins of her home in Mariupol on 8 March.
 During the assault on Irpin, the Russian forces indiscriminately fired at refugees trying to flee across a collapsed bridge.
 A family of four was killed by a mortar strike.

 During the Battle of Kharkiv, the city was destroyed by Russian shelling, including a boarding school for blind people.
 Out of a population of 1.8 million, only 500,000 people remained in Kharkiv by 7 March 2022.
 On 28 February 2022, a Russian cluster bomb attack killed 9 civilians and wounded 37 more in Kharkiv.
 On 3 March, 47 civilians were killed in Chernihiv, most of whom were standing in line at a food store, waiting for bread, when a Russian air strike with eight unguided aerial bombs hit them.
 In the Mariupol hospital airstrike, three people were killed, including a young girl; whereas hundreds died in the Mariupol theatre airstrike, used as an air raid shelter.
-Following the withdrawal of Russian forces from the E-40 highway around the Kyiv area, BBC News discovered 13 dead bodies left lying on the road, only two wearing Ukrainian military uniforms.
-The evidence points to Russian soldiers killing these fleeing civilians.
+Following the withdrawal of Russian forces from the E-40 highway around the Kyiv area, BBC News discovered 13 dead bodies left lying on the road.